Microsoft Demo Management System

 Anchored to success metrics

-Each job carried a concrete target — CSAT, customer-effort score, fewer post-live errors, fewer support tickets — defining what success had to look like before anything was called done.
+Each job carried a concrete target: CSAT, customer-effort score, fewer post-live errors, fewer support tickets.
+That defined what success had to look like before anything was called done.

 Step 3 · Score impact against effort